logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-3-working-with-interface-definitions/creating-interface-definitions.md

 4. Now you will create interface definitions, each of which maps a GUI element \(window or control\) to a TA name.
 As seen in [Lesson \#2: Interfacing with a GUI](/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-2-interfacing-with-a-gui/), TA names are used by the tests you create to refer to the GUI elements of the AUT.

-    Two types of interface definitions exist: interface entity setting, to map a TA name to a window, and interface element, to map a TA name to a control \(or HTML element\).
+    Two types of interface definitions exist:   `interface entity setting`, to map a TA name to a window, and interface element, to map a TA name to a control \(or HTML element\).
 These definitions are implemented as built-in actions, but ones which are valid only in the context of an interface entity \(not in a test module or action.\)

     Begin by linking this interface entity to the Car Rental application's Login window.
-The interface entity setting action links the TA name which you’ve already chosen \(my login, the name of your interface entity\) to a window by specifying a property of that window and its value.
+The   `interface entity setting` action links the TA name which you’ve already chosen \(my login, the name of your interface entity\) to a window by specifying a property of that window and its value.

-5. In the leftmost cell of a row near the top of the editor, type interface entity setting.
+5. In the leftmost cell of a row near the top of the editor, type   `interface entity setting`.
 Press Tab.

     Headers for arguments setting and value appear over the adjacent cells.